department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2022-09-profile-editing-evaluation/conversation-guide.md

 	* How does it align with expectations?

 ## Fourth Task: Review prototype - 5 minutes
-Next I’ll have you log out of that testing site.
+- Next I’ll have you log out of that testing site.
 Click on “Sam” in the corner, and then hit sign out.

-Now I’d like to get your feedback on a prototype.
+- Now I’d like to get your feedback on a prototype.
 It’s very basic but hopefully it will give you an idea of another approach to editing contact information.
 Since it’s a prototype, it won’t work exactly the way you might expect.

 Go to bit.ly/vap917

 - See how you would edit your mailing address and home phone number.
 - What are your thoughts on this approach?
+-  What are some of the differences you noticed between the prototype and the website?
+- *If needed:* Did you notice the prototype takes you to a new page for each step vs on the website it was all in one page?

 ## Post-Task Interview - 5 minutes
 - Talk to me about your overall experience editing contact information
 - What was challenging about that?
 - When have you needed to update your contact info on VA.gov?